Research Staff

 Program Manager

-Dr. John Bistline is a Program Manager in the Energy Systems and Climate Analysis Group at the Electric Power Research Institute (EPRI).
+Dr. John Bistline is a Program Manager in the Energy Systems and Climate Analysis Group at EPRI.
 His research analyzes the economic and environmental effects of policy and technological development to inform energy systems planning and company strategy.
 Dr. Bistline's current research activities examine renewable integration, energy storage modeling, electrification, and the impacts of federal and state climate policies.
-He is a contributing author for the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report, Working Group III chapter on energy systems.
+He is a contributing author for the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report, Working Group III chapter on energy systems as well as an author on the Fifth National Climate Assessment (NCA5) mitigation chapter.

 Before joining EPRI, he worked for the Energy Modeling Forum and the Steyer-Taylor Center for Energy Policy and Finance at Stanford University.
 His dissertation focused on uncertainty analysis in the electric power sector and investigated questions related to capacity planning and R&D portfolio management.
 He also worked on projects in areas of climate policy, technological change, uncertainty quantification, and risk assessment.